 Degree requirements for the programs of study initiated under provisions of this bulletin shall remain in effect for six years.
-Students not completing requirements within the six-year period may be required to meet subsequent criteria; it is further provided, however, that the time limitation may be extended for interruption by military service where enrollment is resumed immediately upon release from service.
+Students not completing requirements within the six-year period are subject to dismissal.
+The time limitation may be extended for interruption by military service where enrollment is resumed immediately upon release from service.